 Grant Opportunities for Autistic Adults

-The Hunter Hinze Transition Grant was launched by Dr. J.D. and Kathy Hinze, in conjunction with the Autism Society of Texas to honor the memory of their son, Hunter, who passed away at the age of 18 in Spring 2015.
-Today the Hunter Hinze Fund Grant helps adults with autism live their dreams and maximize their potential as they transition to adulthood.
+The Hunter Hinze Fund was launched by Dr. J.D. and Kathy Hinze, in conjunction with the Autism Society of Texas to honor the memory of their son, Hunter, who passed away at the age of 18 in Spring 2015.
+Today the Hunter Hinze Fund helps autistic adults live their dreams and maximize their potential as they transition throughout adulthood.